Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

 Increased Property Value and Equity.
 Research from the Lawrence Berkeley National Laboratory consistently shows that solar-owned homes sell for a premium, often adding about $4,000 per kilowatt of installed solar to the home's value [1].
 Because you own the asset, this equity stays with you during a home sale, unlike a lease which can sometimes complicate real estate transactions.

 Long-Term Energy Independence and Free Power.
-After the initial payback period—typically reaching 100% ROI within 7 years in New England—the electricity generated is essentially free for the remainder of the system's 25-year lifespan.
+After the initial payback period—typically reaching 100% ROI within roughly 9 years in New England—the electricity generated is essentially free for the remainder of the system's 25-year lifespan.
 This protection against utility rate hikes provides a massive hedge against inflation that a lease, which often includes annual price escalators, cannot match.

 Eligibility for SRECs and Local Incentives.
 Owners in the New Hampshire market can benefit from Renewable Energy Certificates (RECs) or other performance-based incentives.
 These payments go directly to the homeowner, adding an annual revenue stream that further accelerates the system's break-even point.